 Youth from Belize and the U.S jump into manatee and dolphin research along the Mesoamerican Barrier Reef, engage in climate change mitigation strategies on the coast and participate in jaguar research in the rainforest.

 In that moment of immersion, knowledge leads to inspiration.

-Our program introduces Belizean youth to local ecological hotspots, places just beyond their back doors, yet places they've never before seen or experienced.
-While in the field, students become scientists, participating in ongoing research with our partners: The Environmental Research Institute of Belize, Cockscomb Basin Wildlife Sanctuary, and Belize Audubon Society.
-Students collect data, study population control tactics for invasive species along the Mesoamerican Barrier Reef, and learn about jaguar population dynamics at the largest jaguar reserve in the world.
+Through hands-on field experiences and alumni leadership training, youth connect to local ecological hotspots – for Belizean youth these are places just beyond their back doors, but often never seen or experienced.
+While in the field, students become scientists, participating in ongoing research with our partners at the Toledo Institute for Development and Environment (TIDE), Cockscomb Basin Wildlife Sanctuary, Belize Audubon Society, and others.
+Students collect data about invasive lionfish, elusive jaguar, marine microplastics, and dolphin behavior.
 This work not only increases their knowledge of the singularity and importance of Belize ecosystems but also empowers them to become global citizens, as they learn how their impact can make a difference in the world.